 3: Compression Stockings

-One of the old faithful solutions that still helps.
+One of the old faithful ways to treat varicose veins naturally that still helps.
 Compression hosiery is COMPLETELY different to tight socks and stockings so do not confuse the two … compression stockings are specifically designed with graduated compression to provide the correct leg support and to optimise blood flow by helping it flow freely in the veins.
 These are an age old and proven solution to painful varicose veins.

 Keep the weight under control, body mass index (BMI) within recommended range and maintain through a healthy diet to keep the pressure on the veins down to a minimum and too keep everything fit, healthy and working well.
 Being overweight increases the risk of varicose veins, particularly in women.
 Whilst weight loss is unlikely to make varicose veins disappear it will certainly help stop them forming.